 The Bodhisatta was once a king’s advisor.
 His parents were poor and relied on the Bodhisatta to support them.
-When one of his father’s oxen died, he could no longer plow, so he told the Bodhisatta to ask the king for a new ox.
+When one of his father’s oxen died, he could no longer plow his fields, so he told the Bodhisatta to ask the king for a new ox.
 The Bodhisatta answered that it would be inappropriate for him to ask and told his father to do it.
 But the father was too bashful, he said; and with more than three people present, he couldn’t speak clearly.
-The Bodhisatta offered to train his father to do it, and they practiced saying, “Long live the king!
+The Bodhisatta offered to teach his father to do it, and they practiced saying, “Long live the king!
 I used to have two oxen to plow fields, but one has died.
 Can you please give me another?” in front of tufts of grass standing in for the king and his court.

 In the Lifetime of the Buddha